-Jumps racing has been controversial for many years, yet despite much opposition, it continues in some states.
-The recent spate of deaths and injuries led to a decision at the end of the 2009 season by Racing Victoria, that the 2010 season would be the last.
+Jumps racing has been controversial for many years.
+Large numbers of deaths and injuries led to a decision at the end of the 2009 season by Racing Victoria, that the 2010 season would be the last.
 However, only 7 weeks after making the decision, Racing Victoria made a shock announcement that if jumps racing could meet three criteria relating to falls, fatalities and racehorses participation, that jumps racing would continue beyond 2010.

 The criteria are known as the Key Performance Indicators (KPI):

-3. Increased racehorse participation: 80% of races must not have less than 8 horses in a single race.
+- Increased racehorse participation: 80% of races must not have less than eight horses in a single race.

 This decision attracted much controversy.
 RVL reaffirmed that all three criteria must be met for jumps racing to have any future.
-At the close of the 2010 season, the sport met only one of the three required criteria.
-Despite this, it was given yet another lifeline and will continue until the end of 2012.
+At the close of the 2010 season, the industry met only one of the three required criteria.
+Despite this, jumps racing was given a lifeline.